Norman Spinrad: The Druid King

 The Druid King (2003) is a historical novel about the conflict between Vercingetorix and the Roman Empire.

 Film and television

 Spinrad wrote the script for an episode of the original Star Trek television series, titled "The Doomsday Machine" (1967).
-He also wrote an unproduced Star Trek script for Star Trek: Phase II.
-He also wrote episodes for Land of the Lost and Werewolf.
+This episode was nominated for a Hugo Award.
+He also wrote an unproduced Star Trek script for Star Trek: Phase II, and episodes for Land of the Lost and Werewolf.

 He has been credited as a writer on two feature films, The Red Siren and Druids.
 Universal Pictures bought the film rights to Bug Jack Barron, and Costa-Gavras was slated to direct.
 Harlan Ellison wrote an early version of the script, but the movie was never made.